Skip to main content

 In about five minutes she came back with two steaming teacups in her hands.
 "Mm, thank you."
 I told her, breathing it in as she handed the cup to me.
 The tea smelled so floral and sugary, and tasted better than it smelled.
 Little flower petals floated around in the burgundy colored brew.
 We sipped in silence for a bit, and then Mirai spoke.

 "I can't exactly control my visions," She told me.
 "They occur only when they want to, and that almost always happens at night.
 I know you are in a hurry to fix everything that's going on, but I have to ask you to wait.
 Until after tonight.
 I'll get some sleep, and a vision will come.
 You are more than welcome to stay here until I can give you what you're searching for."
-Her magenta eyes looked at me inquiringly.
+Her hazel eyes looked at me inquiringly.

 "Of course, we"ll wait.
 We might as well stay here anyway, this place was somewhat hard to find.
 Thank you, Mirai, for everything."
 I managed a small smile; I was suddenly exhausted.